 In other words, individuals value money and goods differently based on their economic status and needs.

-- Accumulation of Cash Value(tax-free) throughout the years you are a policyholder of your Whole Life insurance policy
+- Accumulation of Cash Value(tax-free) throughout the years you are a policyholder of your Whole Life policy

 Sounds pretty great, right?